 Server vs client

-Now, whats a VPN server and client in all of this?
-Server is a device that will coordinate and maintain your private connection via VPN protocol, and a client is a device that will initiate a remote connection to the server.
+Now, what's a VPN server and client in all of this?
+A server is a device that will coordinate and maintain your private connection via VPN protocol, and a client is a device that will initiate a remote connection to the server.
 So for example, your NAS can be a VPN server (just as much as your router or any other device in your network that can run a VPN server can), and your phone, tablet, remote computer, etc, are clients.

 Make no mistake your NAS (just like any other mentioned device) can also be a VPN client that's connecting to a remote VPN provider.
 Now, why would you wanna use that?
 In case you wanna use specific services that are not available to you in your country or simply wanna block ISP tracking your Internet usage, you could use VPN to "cover your tracks".
 More on this later.

 In order to make this work, there are steps that need to be configured (one time) and followed.

 In this article, I will explain both cases.
 We will start with using your NAS as a VPN server in order to connect to your home or business and access your resources that are not otherwise accessible via the Internet, and then, we will see a scenario where you can use that same NAS as a VPN client in order to protect your whole local network (and devices) and block any tracking from ISP side (also this will allow you to get certain content that might be inaccessible otherwise).